Student Handbook and Code of Conduct

 - Enrolment and payment is via the NAPA site.
 Parents have the option of paying by debit or credit card or via a payment plan (direct debit).

-- Alternatively, you can still pay your fees weekly/half termly by cash or card at the school reception or by card via the telephone.
+- Alternatively, you can still pay your fees weekly/half termly by cash or card at the school office or by card via the telephone.

 Terms and Conditions